-Short on space, but need a functional gardening tool?
+Short on space but need a functional gardening tool?
 Create this convertible garden tote!
-It can be used as a tote bag with pockets, a gardener’s kneeling pad or even a sport’s fans stadium cushion.
-And best of all, it folds up flat, so it can be stored anywhere!
+It can be used as a tote bag with pockets a gardener’s kneeling pad or even a sport’s fans stadium cushion.
+And best of all it folds up flat so it can be stored anywhere!
 Download printable instructions.

 Materials: